oluijks/yotc/README.md

 ## Introduction
 Just a fun little app I'm making to learn Angular2 and TypeScript.
 Based upon a great tutorial by Brad Traversy I've seen on YouTube.

+You can see it in action here: [https://year-of-the-cat.firebaseapp.com](https://year-of-the-cat.firebaseapp.com)

 ## What does it do?
 1. Search for artists using the Spotify API
 2. Show a list of artists.
-  3. Click on the artists for a bio (Scrobbler API) and album list
+3. Click on the artists for a bio (Scrobbler API) and album list (Spotify API)
 4. Click on an album to see the details and a track list
-  5. Click on a track to listen to it on the Spotify page
+5. Click on a track to listen to it on the Spotify page *. (play locally)
 6. Shows an about page
 7. AppCache for offline support

 ## Tools used
   1. [Extensible Angular2 Starter using TypeScript 1.0.0-rc5](https://github.com/antonybudianto/angular2-starter)